Top 5 Ways to Use Surveys to Improve Diversity and Inclusion in the Workplace

 Remember to use unbiased questions free from any suggestive language to ensure impartiality and avoid leading responses.

-Distribute the survey.
+Distribute your diversity and inclusion survey questions for employees.
 Once you have created your survey, it's time to send it to your employees.
 You can distribute your survey on the digital channels your team uses the most.

 You can use the Checkbox email distribution tool, deliver it via SMS, share the custom link on social media, or embed the survey on your website or intranet.